microsoftgraph/msgraph-sdk-powershell/src/SchemaExtensions/SchemaExtensions/docs/v1.0-beta/New-MgSchemaExtension.md

 ```

 ### -TargetTypes
-Set of Microsoft Graph types (that can support extensions) that the schema extension can be applied to.
+Set of Microsoft.Graph.Beta types (that can support extensions) that the schema extension can be applied to.
 Select from administrativeUnit, contact, device, event, group, message, organization, post, todoTask, todoTaskList, or user.

 ```yaml